tizystudio/hagreed/README.md

-# Examples of Hagreed installations
+# Examples of Hagreed installation

 Hagreed is a GDPR (General Data Protection Regulation) compliance support tool